Follow us to the village of Huang Luo in China’s Guangxi Region, whose female residents are famous for their Rapunzelhair.

 45' (GER, FRE, ENG subs)

-In the Rapunzeltown Huangluo it is the Yao women who, with spectacular hair lengths of up to two and a half metres, have succeeded in inspiring tourists for their simple village life.
+As legend has it, thousands of years ago a girl from the local Yao tribe literally whipped an unwelcome suitor with her hair, and to this day many of the Yao women cut their hair only once in their lifetime.
 With the help of a state tourism promotion programme, a huge leap in development is now to take place.
 The centuries-old customs are adapted for tourists and are intended to catapult the region economically forward.
 Folklore as asset - curse or blessing for the Chinese minorities?

 ||Das Dorf der Langhaarfrauen